 ---|---|---|---|

 M1.
-Protect Tenure and Academic Freedom | In discussion | The Task Force recognizes the crucial connection between tenure and academic freedom for faculty, on the one hand, and genuine shared governance on the other.
+Protect Tenure and Academic Freedom | In discussion | The team is gathering additional data on semester credit hour generation and RTA and tenured/tenure-eligible lines by department.
+The committee hopes that this will lead to annual reporting and easily accessible information. | The Task Force recognizes the crucial connection between tenure and academic freedom for faculty, on the one hand, and genuine shared governance on the other.
 JMU must reverse trends toward contingent hiring in the academy (both adjunct teaching faculty and those on other time-limited, non-tenure-track faculty contracts) in a concerted effort to restore a historic balance of tenured faculty in our faculty ranks and avoid the adjunctification that is sweeping higher education.
 (Local data analysis on this issue would be key.)
 This is the most primary and fundamental step JMU could take to creating a sustainable ongoing culture of meaningful shared governance.
-Substantive and meaningful faculty participation is a function of the health of the faculty as a whole, including the percentage of tenured faculty who have the necessary job security and academic freedom to speak truth to power. | |
+Substantive and meaningful faculty participation is a function of the health of the faculty as a whole, including the percentage of tenured faculty who have the necessary job security and academic freedom to speak truth to power. |

 M2.
-Slow Down | In discussion | Wherever possible, and particularly in areas of joint authority and faculty primacy, JMU must resist the frenetic pace that seems to drive us to rapid decision-making and action as a default stance.
+Slow Down | In discussion | The team believes a better framing for this recommendation would be: "Ensure sufficient time for collaboration and feedback and include transparent time benchmarks for projects, initiatives, and policies."
+Planning for such initiatives, projects, and policies should take into consideration the seasonable nature of instructional faculty work. | Wherever possible, and particularly in areas of joint authority and faculty primacy, JMU must resist the frenetic pace that seems to drive us to rapid decision-making and action as a default stance.
 We should recognize that we often make mistakes as a campus by moving faster than is necessary or supportive for shared governance.
 Slowing down is not an obstructionist tactic, and (importantly) does not mean that all parties must agree before action is taken; it simply leverages the power of shared governance to employ campus expertise more fully to inform decision-making and seek positive outcomes.
 A slower pace wherever possible would support better communications among stakeholders and encourage all parties to verify assumptions before acting.
-Key to breaking a pandemic-induced cycle of treating all action as emergency action will be the embracing of procedures that call for meaningful faculty input and require effectively “closing the loop” in communications. | |
+Key to breaking a pandemic-induced cycle of treating all action as emergency action will be the embracing of procedures that call for meaningful faculty input and require effectively “closing the loop” in communications. |

 M3.
 Advance These Recommendations as One JMU | Addressed | The Implementation Team considers the appointment and work of the Shared Governance Implementation Team as fulfilling this recommendation. | This Task Force report and set of recommendations should be received jointly by the Faculty Senate and the Provost’s Office, jointly owned, taken forward, and considered to be a living document, with regular reporting to the President’s office and BOV, as well as clear intervals established for re-assessment of progress made and new initiatives needed to support the health of shared governance on campus. |

 M4.
-Include All Faculty | In discussion | The Senate is considering pathways to ensure full and effective voice for JMU’s instructional and professional faculty. | To ensure full and effective voice for JMU’s instructional and professional faculty in matters of shared governance, and the fair representation of faculty with professional appointments among our A&P faculty ranks, the JMU Faculty Senate should create a pathway to election and representation of JMU’s professional faculty members on the Senate.
+Include All Faculty | In discussion | The team is discussing whether the Office of the President should engage with professional faculty to discern whether and how they would like to participate in shared governance conversations. | To ensure full and effective voice for JMU’s instructional and professional faculty in matters of shared governance, and the fair representation of faculty with professional appointments among our A&P faculty ranks, the JMU Faculty Senate should create a pathway to election and representation of JMU’s professional faculty members on the Senate.
 This could be similar to the recent inclusion of adjunct faculty senators or could entail the creation of new structures to represent A&P faculty concerns. |

 M5.
-Meaningfully Include Staff and Students | Scheduled for discussion | More attention should be paid to the role of staff members and students in shared governance at JMU, perhaps even through future examination of this issue in a dedicated committee or task force. | |
+Meaningfully Include Staff and Students | In discussion | The team is discussing whether the Office of the President should engage with staff and students to discern whether and how they would like to participate in shared governance conversations. | More attention should be paid to the role of staff members and students in shared governance at JMU, perhaps even through future examination of this issue in a dedicated committee or task force. |

 M7.
 Continue Crafting Charges Jointly | Addressed | Joint task forces in the division are formed and charged consistent with this recommendation. | For the establishment of future joint Faculty Senate/Provost’s task forces, it is crucial to ensure that members of the Provost’s Office/JMU senior administration and elected representatives of the faculty (through the Faculty Senate, college councils, appropriate department-level faculty committees and groups, etc.) have a co-equal and substantive opportunity to shape charges, goals, and timelines.
 This will enable the best choices to be made as to leadership and representation or membership for any given charge, and will allow for shared understanding as to goals and expected outcomes to be built and transparently communicated to all constituencies. |